 We first featured Marj Hatzell (known on the Internet through her blog The Domestic Goddess) back in 2010.
-We loved her interview so much that we decided to check in on her and see how her and her family have progressed over the years.
-From what it sounds like, her little ones have grown up to be whip smart, independent guys!
+We loved her interview so much that we decided to check in on her and see how she and her family have progressed over the years.
+From what it sounds like, her little ones have grown up to be whip-smart, independent guys!
 Another update: Marj is shelving Domestic Goddess for now and planning on launching a new one sometime soon.
-We’ll keep you posted!
+We'll keep you posted!

 First, quickly remind us who you and your family are.